galdor/erl-mhttp/doc/handbook.md

 - `compression`: accept compressed responses and automatically decompress them.
 The only compression scheme currently supported is `gzip`.
 - `log_requests`: toggle request logging (default: `true`.
+- `credentials`: credentials to use for every request sent.

 For TLS connections, the client uses both the list of TCP options and the list of TLS options.

+### Credentials
+Credentials can be provided using one of the following forms:

+- `none`: no credentials will be used; this is the default value.
+- `{basic, Login, Password}`: requests will use basic authorization.
+- `{bearer, Token}`: requests will use an HTTP bearer token.

 # Pool
 A pool is a set of HTTP clients.
 Pools can send requests to any destination